snap-stanford/snap-python/doc/source/reference/GetOutDegCnt.rst

 - None

-For more information, see http://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree.

 Note that in an undirected graph of N nodes, each edge is counted twice, so the number of nodes of all out-degrees will be 2*N.

-The following example shows how to calculate out degree data for :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to use :func:`GetOutDegCnt` with :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap